-This tutorial will demonstrate how to create and automatic currency converter in Excel and Google Sheets.
+This tutorial demonstrates how to create and automatic currency converter in Excel and Google Sheets.

 Excel is a powerful tool for calculations, often involving international currencies.
-Excel does not have a built-in currency conversion tool, but with a link to an external XML database, we can build our own conversion tool into Excel using Power Query.
+Excel does not have a built-in currency conversion tool, but with a link to an external XML database, you can build your own conversion tool into Excel using Power Query.

 The most user-friendly source file is one called Floatrates, a free XML feed that is updated daily.